French Language and Language Analysis

 Suggested Bibliography:

-Le Bellec Christien (2020).
+Le Bellec, C. (2020).
 Le Grevisse vocabulaire, les mots du français, de leur origine à leur utilisation en context.
 De Boeck.

 Teaching Methods:

-DELIVERY: The lesson has the form of lecture, the structure of which is entirely based on the exercises of the students, their questions and their comments.
+DELIVERY: The course takes the form of a lecture, the structure of which is based, on the one hand, on the study of texts and, on the other hand, on exercises solved by the students, their questions and comments.

 New Technologies: